ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 * ``module_utils`` and ``plugin_utils`` can be marked for only internal use in the collection, but they MUST document this and MUST use a leading underscore for file names.

-  * It is a breaking change when you make an existing ``module_utils`` private, in which case the collection requires a major version bump.
+  * If you change a utility in ``module_utils`` from public to private, you are making a breaking change.
+If you do this, you must release a new major version of your collection.

 * Below are some recommendations for ``module_utils`` documentation: